mohde4/PLI_VGG19_GRADCAM/README.md

 Grad-CAM is a widely-used interpretability technique that generates class-discriminative heatmaps, highlighting the regions of an image that are most influential in the model's decision-making process.
 Unlike PLI, Grad-CAM produces more general heatmaps that capture broader feature areas, making it suitable for identifying larger regions of interest in X-ray images.

 3. VGG19 Model
-, a convolutional neural network (CNN) architecture pre-trained on ImageNet, serves as the backbone of the pneumonia classification model.
+, a convolutional neural network (CNN) architecture pre-trained on ImageNet, serves as the backbone of the classification model.
 VGG19 is known for its depth and simplicity, making it effective for extracting complex features from medical images.
-The model is fine-tuned to classify chest X-ray images as either pneumonia-positive or normal.
+The model is fine-tuned to classify chest X-ray images as either positive or normal.

 Workflow
 Data Preprocessing: Chest X-ray images are resized, normalized, and augmented to ensure robustness.